TotaruSeika-pr/Creator/README.md

 ```

 ##### In this case, the files will be created with the text *"I am created!"* The *copy_file.txt* file is located in the folder with the program itself.

+## -q || --quantity

+Optional argument.
+Takes one number.
+The number is the number of files to create.
+If all files are created, the job ends.
+If no argument is specified, it will create files indefinitely.

+`$ ./Creator.py -p test -os Linux -q 1000`

+##### In this case, the utility will create 1000 files and exit.

+## -t || --text `-t [TEXT]`

+Optional argument.
+Accepts text to be written to files.

+### Example:

+`$ ./Creator.py -p test -os Linux -t Thanks to Create for the job!`

+##### This function is useful if you need to write short text.
+If you want to write large texts, then write it to a file and use `-cf`